Table of Contents

 And if even during running you’re constantly thinking about what’s still waiting for you, what happened at work, and so on, we recommend playing your favorite playlist or podcast, which will boost you mood and motivation.
 You will have to focus on song lyrics, so you won’t think about your problems.

-6. You will learn about self-discipline
+6. You will learn to be disciplined

 Sticking to your set goals during the first few days or weeks may be not easy at all.
 To do this, you need to set realistic goals.
 For starters, it will be fine to run twice a week.
 Tell yourself that you will go running on Mondays and Thursdays, for example, and follow the plan.
 And then do it, even if you don’t feel like it, or it was raining, windy or whatever else.